Say It Like You Mean It: Recording

 The Starting Line cancelled their tour dates in January 2002 due to Vasoli contracting mono.
 Later that month, the band began recording Say It Like You Mean It at Media Vortex with producer Mark Trombino, who Golla said brought "an extra set of ears to the table".
 Vasoli said the band had wanted to work with Trombino for a while, intentionally waiting for him to be available so they could record with him.
 They went with him as all of the members' all-time favorite album was Clarity (1999) by Jimmy Eat World, which Trombino produced.
 Sessions were then delayed due to a family emergency, which resulted in a cancellation of tour dates.
+Vasoli remarked that he wished he was not sick during recording, "and I would have a voice to sing with.
+I didn't this time and it was the worst thing ever".
 "Leaving" and "Saddest Girl Story", two tracks that originally appeared on the With Hopes of Starting Over...
 EP, were re-recorded for Say It Like You Mean It.
 "Almost There, Going Nowhere", "Cheek to Cheek", "Left Coast Envy" and "The Drama Summer", which were originally recorded for the We the People album, were also re-recorded.

 Nate Barcalow of Finch and Keith Goodwin of Days Away contributed additional vocals; the former on "Cheek to Cheek" and "This Ride", the latter on "Left Coast Envy".
 "Cheek to Cheek" was originally intended to feature a screaming part, but as Vasoli did not "have a very good scream at all", they enlisted Barcalow, who recorded his part while Finch were recording What It Is to Burn (2002).
 Vasoli said that since Barcalow was already recording screams for one of the songs, "I just thought it would be cool to have a scream [on "This Ride" ...]
 I figured why not two?"
 Goodwin was a friend of Vasoli, while Days Away lived around 10–20 minutes from the Starting Line.
 Trombino mixed the recordings at The Robot Factory in Los Angeles, California, before they were mastered by Steven Marcussen at Marcussen Mastering in Hollywood.